-With our classes, particularly our upcoming BRIC Podcast Fellowship, we offer the training, guidance, and equipment access that will move producers into more experienced roles as media-makers and audio storytellers.
+With our classes, particularly the BRIC Podcast Intensive, we offer training, guidance, and equipment access that will move producers into more experienced roles as media-makers and audio storytellers.

 Currently, Brooklyn Free Speech Radio celebrates and distributes the content of a number of producers who are creating compelling podcasts (many of whom are producing for the first time!) including Mamzelle Adolphine, Ed Easton Jr., Angela Yvonne, Isabella Gutierrez, and Jonathan Gibbs amongst many.
 We’re just getting started with our range of producers and content and are unbelievably excited to see what our newest roster of podcast producers have in store.

 Excited and want to have free access to podcast kits and have your own show on Brooklyn Free Speech Radio?
 Get started by attending an upcoming orientation.